-- 1.7.3 Championship: A trophy will be awarded to those finishing 1st, 2nd & 3rd in each Class. - 1.7.4 Presentations:
+1.7.3 Championship: A trophy will be awarded to those finishing 1st, 2nd & 3rd in each Class.

+1.7.4 Presentations:

-Awards will be presented at the end of each Event and/or at the end of the Championship at the designated presentation ceremony.
-Attendance at any such ceremony is mandatory and failure to attend may result in the loss of all awards and referral to the Championship Stewards for consideration of a penalty.
+- a) Awards will be presented at the end of each Event and/or at the end of the Championship at the designated presentation ceremony.
+Attendance at any such ceremony is mandatory and failure to attend without the written prior approval of the Organisers willmay result in the loss of all awards and the deduction of 5 Championship points.referral to the Championship Stewards for consideration of a penalty. - b) Awards will be presented at the end of the Championship at the designated presentation ceremony.
+Attendance at any such ceremony is mandatory without the prior written agreement of the Organisers, failure to attend will result in the loss of all awards and referral to the Championship Stewards for consideration of a further penalty. - c) All Awards are made subject to the conclusion of all applicable Judicial Procedures.